 Summary: This project studied the addition of a new one mile northbound general purpose lane on SR-57 from Orangewood Avenue to Katella Avenue in the Cities of Anaheim and Orange.
-The northbound general purpose lane would join the northbound general purpose lane which was opened to traffic in 2014 between Katella Avenue and Lincoln Avenue.
-During the quarter the Final Environmental Document and Final Project Report were approved on March 29, 2019.
-The Next 10 Plan sets direction through 2026; as projects listed are completed, schedules and revenues will be reviewed, and the Board will adopt a new delivery plan providing direction on further project advancement.
-Using only Measure M funding, this project is scheduled to move into design beyond 2026, however, projects that compete best for external funding are those that are already environmentally cleared.
-OCTA continually looks for opportunities to accelerate construction by taking advantage of state and federal dollars.
+The northbound general-purpose lane would join the northbound general purpose lane which was opened to traffic in 2014 between Katella Avenue and Lincoln Avenue.
+The Final Environmental Document and Final Project Report were approved on March 29, 2019.
+This project is recommended for advancement in the updated 2019 Next 10 Delivery Plan going to the Board on November 11, 2019.